Skip to main content

 mkdir aerospike-esp-outbound

-Copy TLS truststore and keystore files, if you have any, into this directory.
+1. Copy any TLS truststore and keystore files into this directory.

 If you plan to use TLS to connect to the destinations of the messages sent by the ESP outbound connector (load balancers or connector instances), copy truststore and keystore files for those connections into this folder, so that the Kubernetes container has access to them.